CMSgov/bluebutton-site-static/_pages/developers.md

 <img style="width: 100%;" src="{{ site.baseurl }}/assets/img/docs/bene-auth-screen.png" alt="The OAuth screen with a choice for benes to share or withhold certain demographic information" />

-If the beneficiary declines to share information that your application needs to function, you may display a message explaining why that information is needed and request reauthorization, or, better yet, handle the collection of that information elsewhere within your application.
+If the beneficiary declines to share information that your application needs to function, you may display a message explaining why that information is needed and request reauthorization, or handle the collection of that information elsewhere within your application.

+The default selection when a beneficiary reaches the authorization screen will be to share all data, including demographic data, with your application.
+If a beneficiary makes a selection as to whether or not they want to share demographic data with your application and later decides they want to change that selection, they'll need to be taken through the authorization flow again to make a different choice from the OAuth screen.

 #### Ensuring you still get the data you need